electricant/ipol.gq/content/articles/netis_WF2419I_hacking.md

 	$ sudo flashrom -p buspirate_spi:dev=/dev/ttyUSB0,spispeed=2M -r firmware_orig.bin

-Let's now extract the contents of the dump recursively to see what's inside.
-At the end of the process we should have a folder named
+To see what's inside the image named <tt>firmware\_orig.bin</tt> I extracted it recursively with the following command.
+At the end of the process binwalk creates a folder named <tt>\_firmware\_orig.bin.extracted</tt> containing the files extracted from the various file systems it found.
-<tt>\_firmware\_orig.bin.extracted</tt>.

 	$ binwalk -e firmware_orig.bin